-Ben has recently joined the British Army Reserve to further develop his fitness and experience adventure training with a view to become a PTI.
+During 2018 Ben joined the British Army Reserve to further develop his fitness and experience adventure training with a view to become a PTI.

 You can see a link to this bicycle ride that was filmed, here.

-His personal aim is to provide a free, high quality and useful resource of information.
+His personal aim is for this website is to provide a free, high quality and useful resource of information.

 Nicola helps by lending her extensive experience of competing in natural and amateur bodybuilding contests holding two amateur world titles, triathlons, power lifting and even swimming the English Channel a couple of times – no easy feat.

 Jason James is a self trained natural bodybuilder competing in the UKBFF and has a Bachelors degree from the University of Bedfordshire.
 He found his way in to fitness through rehabilitation following a sporting injury while playing semi-professional soccer.

 He prides himself on being consistent and doing so maintains a off season 90kg body weight with just 10% body fat.

 However, not content with self-training he decided that he wanted to help others, in doing so he qualified as a personal trainer attaining the REPS level 2 and 3 grade.
 He went further to add REPS levels 4 which is an advanced level personal trainer qualification and has also now achieved his level 1 CrossFit qualification.
 Thus Jason provides certified content for our readers.

 Sabrina Coates is a bikini fitness competitor and a UK ambassador for Cellucor.

 Sabrina has also represented the United Kingdom for the Mr. Olympia model search.